Kodaiji Temple 高台寺

 Gorgeous tribute to a cunning warlord

-Wander up to the hills in Gion to discover Kodaiji Temple, built by a bereaved widow in honor of her husband, the famous Toyotomi Hideyoshi.
+Wander up to the hills in Gion to discover Kodaiji Temple, built by the bereaved wife of Toyotomi Hideyoshi in honor of her husband.

-Tokugawa Ieyasu, Toyotomi Hideyoshi's successor, oversaw the construction of this temple, hiring the most revered architects, painters, and garden designers of the day.
+Tokugawa Ieyasu, Toyotomi Hideyoshi's successor, assisted in the construction of the temple, and Hideyoshi's bereaved wife hired the most revered architects, painters, and garden designers of the day.

 Special nighttime illuminations run in the spring, summer, and autumn

-The three rustic teahouses here were all designed by Sen no Rikyu, hailed as the father of the tea ceremony
+The two rustic teahouses here were all designed by Sen no Rikyu, hailed as the father of the tea ceremony

 How to Get There